jaafit/civ-citizen/README.md

 With the Age [] cards:
 * Deal 5 to each player.
 * Put cards equal to the number of players into the current event pile face-up.
 Splay them so names and icons of all cards are visible.
+* Put cards equal to the number of players into the demand pile face-down.
 * Stack 4 cards per player to form the draw pile.
 In 4p, only use 3 per player.
 * Put the remaining Age [] cards away.